 This indicator is analyzed at each TSR.
 Ecosystem groups undergo an extensive review to see whether and by how much they contribute to timber supply.
-Depending on how much area of each group exists the group is either included or excluded from the timber harvesting land base.
-The current status was derived from the base case analysis definition of the timber harvesting land base conducted in support of SFMP 4.
+Depending on how much area of each group exists the group is either included or excluded from the THLB.
+The current status was derived from the base case analysis definition of the THLB conducted in support of SFMP 4.